junxit/us-congress-code/title-15/chapter-7/sec-278g-3e.md

 ### Statutory Notes and Related Subsidiaries

+### Change of Name

+Committee on Oversight and Reform of House of Representatives changed to Committee on Oversight and Accountability of House of Representatives by House Resolution No. 5, One Hundred Eighteenth Congress, Jan.
+9, 2023.

 ### Definitions

 For definitions of terms used in this section, see section 278g–3a of this title.